industrial-edge/energy-manager-getting-started/README.md

 ![overview](docs/graphics/Overview.PNG)

 A PLC controls a filling process and the relevant energy data is collected by an Edge Device via the OPC UA Connector.
 On the Edge Device the data is published to the internal Databus.
-Then the data must be collected and modeled via the Data Service.
+Then the data must be collected and modeled via the IIH Essentials.
 From there the Energy Manager can retrieve the data for further analysis.
 First, we will proceed some KPI calculations.
 Then a custom dashboard with some widgets is created to visualize the energy data.
 Finally, we automatically create a dashboard using the energy media analysis.

 ## Requirements